mwcremer/dnd-bx/class.md

 #### <a name="alchemist"></a>Alchemist

 Alchemists dedicate their expertise to creating potions and other concoctions.
-Based on a sample or recipe, an alchemist can produce a potion at twice the normal speed and for half the normal cost (see [**_Magical Research_**](#magical_research) in [**_B/X Essentials: Core Rules_**](core.md)).
+Based on a sample or recipe, an alchemist can produce a potion at twice the normal speed and for half the normal cost (see [**_Magical Research_**](core.md#magical_research)).
 An alchemist may also research new potions, but this takes twice as long and costs twice as much as normal.

 #### <a name="animal_trainer"></a>Animal Trainer